Third BBNJ Symposium

 https://www.linkedin.com/in/claudiochiarolla/

-Dr. Claudio Chiarolla is Legal Officer at the Alliance of Bioversity International and CIAT, currently supporting the CGIAR Genebanks, based at the Alliance Nairobi Regional Office.
+Dr. Claudio Chiarolla is Legal Officer at the Alliance of Bioversity International and CIAT, currently supporting the CGIAR Genebanks Accelerator, based at the Alliance Nairobi Regional Office.
 He previously served in various capacities at the FAO, WIPO, UNDP, and at the Secretariat of the UN Convention on Biological Diversity.
 He has also advised the Chair of the G77+China and supported the team of Independent International Legal Advocates (IILA) on BBNJ issues, in the context of the negotiations leading to the adoption of the Agreement on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction (BBNJ) under UNCLOS.
 Dr. Chiarolla holds a PhD from Queen Mary University of London where he specialized in international and comparative patent law.

 • Henry de Novion